CIS-BWE: Chaos-Informed Speech Bandwidth Extension: Overall Architecture

 \textbf{a) Multi‐Resolution Lyapunov Discriminator (MRLD):} We introduce Lyapunov Exponents (LE) \cite{oseledec1968multiplicative, wolf1985determining} to capture the rapid, nonlinear fluctuations and sensitivity to initial conditions in speech that spectrogram-based losses overlook.
 The LE is a measure of nonlinear dynamics used to quantify the rate of separation of infinitesimally close trajectories.
 Therefore, MRLD penalizes the mismatches in the Lyapunov spectra of real and generated signals and drives the generator to reproduce authentic deterministic chaotic behavior, yielding more lifelike speech.

-A pseudo-algorithm \ref{alg:MRLD} is provided to explain how MRLD is implemented.
-MRLD divides each waveform into non-overlapping windows $w\in\{64,128,256,512,1024\}$, computes local LE via delay-embedding and nearest-neighbor divergence, and map each segment to a single divergence rate (lines 1-7).
-Then, MRLD feeds these exponent maps into a five-layer depthwise-separable 1D {CNN} with kernel size 5 (stride 2 for the first four layers, final kernel 3, 235 K parameters) to discriminate real versus generated dynamics.
+A pseudo-code \ref{alg:MRLD} is provided to explain how MRLD is implemented.
+MRLD divides each waveform into five non-overlapping windows $w\in\{64,128,256,512,1024\}$, computes local LE via delay-embedding and nearest-neighbor divergence, and maps each segment to a single divergence rate (lines 1-7).
+Then, MRLD feeds these five exponent maps into five separate Single Resolution Discriminator (SRD).
+The detailed structure of the SRD is shown in Fig. \ref{fig:discriminator}.
+SRD uses a five-layer depthwise-separable (DSC) 2D Convolution with kernel size 5 (stride 2 for the first four layers, final kernel 3, 235k parameters) to discriminate real versus generated dynamics (refer to Appendix \ref{subsec:Parameter Breakdown for Discriminators} for details).

-\textbf{b) Multi‐Scale Detrended Fluctuation Analysis Discriminator (MSDFA):} We introduce Detrended Fluctuation Analysis (DFA) to quantify fractal-like, long-range temporal correlations that conventional spectrogram losses overlook.
+\textbf{b) Multi‐Scale Detrended Fluctuation Analysis Discriminator (MSDFA):} We introduce Detrended Fluctuation Analysis (DFA) \cite{peng1994mosaic} to quantify fractal-like, long-range temporal correlations that conventional spectrogram losses overlook.
 Therefore, by computing how root-mean-square fluctuations $F(n)$ grow with window size, MSDFA supervises the generator to ensure natural-sounding dynamics across syllabic, phonemic, and sub-phonemic scales.
 If omitted, the adversarial framework leads to muffled prosody even when amplitude and phase discriminators are present.

-A pseudo-algorithm \ref{alg:MSDFA} is provided to explain how MSDFA is implemented.
-We integrate classical DFA at $n\!\in\!\{100,200,300,500,600\}$ samples, tile each $F(n)$ into a fixed $S\times S$ map, and feed the resulting tensor into a five-layer depthwise-separable 2-D CNN (batch-norm + LeakyReLU) whose adversarial loss back-propagates through the tiling, making MSDFA a light (≈247K parameters) yet powerful plug-in discriminator for BWE problems.
+A pseudo-code \ref{alg:MSDFA} is provided to explain how MSDFA is implemented.
+We integrate classical DFA at five $n\!\in\!\{100,200,300,500,600\}$ samples, tile each $F(n)$ into a fixed $S\times S$ map, and feed the resulting tensor into five separate SRD modules.
+The SRD (see Fig. \ref{fig:discriminator} and Appendix \ref{subsec:Parameter Breakdown for Discriminators}) has a five-layer DSC 2D CNN (BN + LeakyReLU), whose adversarial loss back-propagates through the tiling, making MSDFA a light (≈247K parameters) yet powerful plug-in discriminator for BWE problems.